-We tailor the length and frequency of shifts to what is needed by the client.
-We will work with you to come in at the times that are most convenient for you.
-Our respite care services are customized specifically to relieve family caregivers from their responsibilities.
+There is a four (4) hour minimum for service and we tailor the length and/or frequency of shifts to what is needed by each client.
+We will work with you to come at the times that are most convenient for you.

 What are your caregivers’ qualifications?